NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS Guard Duty.md

 ## Use

 - AWS built in threat detection through intel intel feeds, suspicious anomalie detection, and threat based activity.
 - Center for out of the box malicious activity identification alerting
+- Supports a Master and Member relationship.
+Where an AWS Organization with a Security account can be the primary account where Guard Duty is enabled and recieve reporting from all AWS accounts.

 ## High level alert types